hobson/hobson.github.io/_posts/2016-02-11-Hack-University-Machine-Learning-01-Introduction.md

 ## Data Science

-Data Science is using data to create representations or abstractions of data.
+> Using data to create representations or abstractions of data.

+---

+## Prediction

-Sometimes representations are useful for performing prediction.
+- Sometimes representations are useful for predicting

 This is what most experts think of when they think of Machine Learning...

 ---

+## AI

+- Machines interacting with the world based on predictions
+- Agents trying to
+  - achieve a goal
+  - optimize something

+---

+## Deep Blue

+- Chess

+## Watson

+- Jeopardy

+---

+## Deep Mind

+- playing Breakout
+- playing Galaga
+- playing Go

+---

 ## Automated prediction

----

 Predicting the future is what humans spend their lives learning how to do.
 It's why children perform "experiments" by pushing their food of the table and onto the floor.
 They are testing their "hypothesis" that a caregiver will put it back on the table or clean up the mess.
 They are also testing their hypothesis that the food won't just disappear, or transform into something different (like icecream), or become unedible.